VEZY/PlantBiophysics.jl/docs/src/get_started.md

 ### Component model

 The first argument to the function is what we call a component model ([`AbstractComponentModel`](@ref)).
-A component model is a data structure that lists in its fields the processes simulated for a component, and the chosen model and its associated parameter values.
+A component model is a data structure that lists in its fields the processes simulated for a component, and the associated model and parameter values.

-The model is chosen by using a particular type of model for a process field of a component model.
-The type of the model helps Julia know which method it should use for simulating the process.
+The model is chosen by using a particular type of model for a field of the component model.
+The type (in the programmatic sense) of the model helps Julia know which method it should use for simulating the process.
 But this is complicated technical gibberish for something quite simple.
 Let's use an example instead!

 The most sounding example of a component model is [`LeafModels`](@ref).
 It is designed to hold all processes simulated for a photosynthetic organ, or at least for a leaf.